 Toujeo’s shelf life depends on whether you’ve used the pens or allowed them to come to room temperature.
 Any unused pens kept in a refrigerator are safe to use until the expiration date on the packaging.
-But once you warm a Toujeo pen to room temperature, it’ll expire in 56 days.
+But once you let a Toujeo pen come to room temperature, it’ll expire in 8 weeks (56 days).

 How does Toujeo work?

 Toujeo is a type of long-acting insulin.
 It works over a long period to help manage blood sugar by allowing cells in your body to take in sugar.